AlbrechtL/welle.io-win-libs/README.md

-# dab-rpi_win_libs
+# welle.io-win-libs

-This is a collection of libraries and headers to compile dab-rpi on Windows 10.
+This is a collection of libraries and headers to compile welle.io on Windows 10.
 All the libraries should also work on Windows 7 but it is not tested.
 32-bit libraries and 64-bit libraries are available.

 ### Sources of the libraries